Updated: Dec 6, 2020

 Preparing to invest

-Peter came from humble family background and worked in a golf course.
+Peter came from a humble family background and worked in a golf course.
 He explains how a common man can take advantage of investing in stocks, which they know for a long time.
 For example, a doctor has a good knowledge of pharma companies and knows which medicines are doing great for patients.
 With little research, he can easily come up with a list of a few multi-baggers from the pharma sector.

 Peter highlights the importance of conviction in investing.
 The lack of conviction forces amateurs to sell the stocks precisely at the wrong times and think of them as significant investors when they are not.